flapdragon/take-note/README.md

 2. Add a speech to text option for data entry for those that find that easier to work with.

+3. Add more robust client data, like a separate client table and on the frontend autocomplete/suggestion on data entry.

-3. Add location services and data.
+4. Add location services and data, to add to note/client data and possibly help autofill data.

-4. The styling needs further work.
+5. The styling needs further work.
 In particular the page titles and the create and edit forms.

 5. Sorting by note body, client, date.